-The population in Orlando metropolitan statistical area (MSA), which includes Lake, Orange, Osceola and Seminole counties, grew 20% over the last 10 years and was approximately 2.4 million in 2016.
-The Metro Orlando Economic Development Commission reports that the Orlando region is projected to be among the nation's fastest-growing regions in this decade, and has been adding 1,000 jobs per week across a broad range of industries.
-Forbes magazine listed Orlando as the second-fastest growing city in 2017.
-In early 2017 Orlando had the highest job growth of any major city in the county at 4.63% over the prior year, according to the U.S. Department of Labor.
+The population in the Orlando metropolitan statistical area (MSA), which includes Lake, Orange, Osceola and Seminole counties, grew 22% over the last 10 years and was approximately 2.5 million in 2017.
+The Metro Orlando Economic Development Commission reports that the Orlando region is among the nation's fastest-growing regions with over 1,000 new residents a day, and a growth rate that is more than double the rest of the United States.
+Forbes Magazine projects the Orlando MSA as the second-fastest growing region in 2018 and the second-highest job growth percentage in the country for 2017 at 3.47%.